Dm2998/Pandas_labs/README.md

 'Dog' is a dog!

 ///////////////////////
-#create a function that grabs the email website domain from a string in the from
+#create a function that grabs the email website domain from a string in the from.
 #user@domain
 # so for example, passing "user@domain.com" would return: domain.com